ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-amcl.md

 | `double` | 100.0   |

 Description
-:   Maximum scan range to be considered, -1.0 will cause the laser’s reported maximum range to be used.
+:   Maximum scan range to be considered, -1.0 will cause the laser's reported maximum range to be used.

 ### **`laser_min_range`**